 However, the use of MSS disconnection exposes retailers to financial risk.
 When a premises is vacated the existing retailer remains financially responsible for any charges associated with that connection until another customer moves into the premises.
 Where an MSS disconnection is performed, it is possible for a customer to restore the electricity supply by removing the MSS sticker and turning the main switch on.
 If the customer does this without notifying a retailer, the financially responsible retailer would be liable for the electricity use, but have no corresponding customer to charge.
-Compensation is usually offered by the distributor in such cases, though this has also been a source of contention between retailers and distributors.
+As part of the agreement, compensation is usually offered by the distributor in such cases, though this has also been a source of contention between retailers and distributors.

 To avoid this financial risk, retailers routinely request a "remove fuse" disconnection be performed.
-This requires Energex to remove a fusible link in the electricity supply.
-Where this type of disconnection is performed only electrical technicians can restore power to the connection, eliminating the risk that customers may commence consuming electricity without notifying a retailer.
+This requires Energex to remove a fusible link in the electricity supply, eliminating the risk that the customer may commence consuming electricity without notifying a retailer.
+Where this type of disconnection is performed only electrical technicians can restore power to the connection.